 Meaning of Parivrtta Trikonasana

 Parivrtta literally means to turn around or revolve.
 Trikona means three angles or a triangle.
 Parivrtta Trikonasana can be performed just after Trikonasana.
 You can also use this pose as a standing preparation for seated forward bends and twists.
-This asana is therapeutically good for asthma
+This asana is therapeutically good for asthma, constipation and lower backache.

 Practice of Parivrtta Trikonasana

 Step or lightly jump to position the feet 3½ to 4 feet apart, with an exhalation